glassroom/heinsen_routing/README.md

 A: Yes.
 See [here](#routing-very-long-sequences).

-*Q: "Can I use `EfficientVectorRouting` to reshape sequences between residual blocks in Transformers?"*
+*Q: "Can I use `EfficientVectorRouting` in a Transformer?
+CNN?
+RNN?
+Autoencoder?
+Generative model?
+Any model?"*

-A: Yes.
-For example, you can use `EfficientVectorRouting` to reduce sequence length and increase embedding size as the residual blocks get deeper, inducing shallower blocks to learn to embed long sequences of simple entities that are representable with fewer features (e.g., subword tokens), and inducing deeper blocks to learn to embed shorter sequences of more complex entities requiring higher-dimensional representations (e.g., abstract notions).
+A: Yes. `EfficientVectorRouting` is a general-purpose PyTorch module.
+You can use it as a component of any model.

 *Q: "Can I use `EfficientVectorRouting` instead of self-attention as a component of models?"*